-The tentative agenda, together with all available exhibits, will be mailed to each Trustee no later than five days prior to the meeting.
-Immediately following the call to order, the Board will adopt the agenda in the form mailed to them prior to the meeting, or an amended form as a majority of the Trustees may approve.
+The tentative agenda, together with all available exhibits, will be mailed or made available electronically to each Trustee no later than five days prior to the meeting.
+Immediately following the call to order, the Board will adopt the agenda in the form provided to them prior to the meeting, or an amended form as a majority of the Trustees may approve.